lscantillo/alpha-blog/README.md

 # README

-This is the repository for hte first alpha-blog
+This is the repository for the first alpha-blog